Server Request and Response Classes

 Sets the

-.The data is first converted into a string JSON representation internally by calling
+Bodyto a JSON representation of the input data and setsContent-Typeheader toapplication/json.The data is first converted into a string JSON representation internally by calling

-method.
+jsonencode(data).
+In that sensedatamust be compatible with built-injsonencodeor ifdatais a class it may implement its ownjsonencodemethod.
 Generated Model classes, do implement such a method and are fully compatible with this.The string JSON data is then UTF-8 encoded using

-to form the raw binary response body.- Parameters:
+unicode2nativeto form the raw binary response body.- Parameters:

 data – input data.